MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-5-security-and-compliance.md

 #### Microsoft Intune

-**Microsoft Intune**, which serves as a Cloud based management service for mobile scenarios, including IOS, Android and Windows devices, can now be configured for co-management to complement and extend controls for specific workloads managed by System Center Configuration Manager.
+Microsoft Intune serves as a Cloud based management service for mobile scenarios, including IOS, Android and Windows devices, and can now be configured for co-management to complement and extend controls for specific workloads managed by System Center Configuration Manager.
 One advantage here is that, devices accessing protected resources can be required to enroll into device management – even non-managed, non-domain joined or non-Azure AD joined devices.
 You can also take advantage of granular configuration and compliance policy enforcement at the operating system and application level.
 Application policies and settings can be configured centrally and enforced for Office 365 ProPlus and Store apps in Windows 10 using Microsoft Intune.

-## Next Step:
+## Next Step

 ## [Step 6: OS Deployment and Feature Updates](https://aka.ms/mdd6)

-## Previous Step:
+## Previous Step

 ## [Step 4: User Files and Settings](https://aka.ms/mdd4)
-## Feedback:

-We'd love to hear your thoughts.
-Choose the type you'd like to provide:

-Product feedback Sign in to give documentation feedback

-Our new feedback system is built on GitHub Issues.
-Read about this change in our blog post.